MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-antivirus/detect-block-potentially-unwanted-apps-microsoft-defender-antivirus.md

 > [!TIP]
 > You can visit the Microsoft Defender for Endpoint demo website at [demo.wd.microsoft.com](https://demo.wd.microsoft.com/Page/UrlRep) to confirm that the feature is working, and see it in action.

-PUA audit mode is useful if your company is conducting an internal software security compliance check and you'd like to avoid any false positives.
+PUA protection in audit mode is useful if your company is conducting an internal software security compliance check and you'd like to avoid any false positives.

 #### Use Intune to configure PUA protection